 The probability of selling a product to an existing customer is 60-70%, while for new customers it is only 5-20%.
 Quite logically, there are numerous strategies focused exactly on existing clients, and cross-selling and upselling are among them.
 If used effectively, they can increase your sales and, therefore, profits.
-And if backed with machine learning, cross-sell and upsell campaigns can significantly improve your business’ position on the market.
+And if backed with machine learning for marketing, cross-sell and upsell campaigns can significantly improve your business’ position on the market.
 But why and how to use machine learning in the case of cross-selling and up-selling?
 We are here to answer these questions.

 Cross-Selling and Up-selling: What is the Difference?

 Before we will tell you how to use machine learning in finance and marketing, to increase your sales and customer loyalty, let us quickly explain to you the difference between cross-selling and upselling So, cross-selling focuses on complementary products.
 For instance, if a customer buys a bicycle, they may also be interested in buying a helmet or knee pads.
 The McDonalds famous phrase “Would you like fries with that?” is a great example of cross-selling.
 It allows the company to sell more than 4 million kilograms of fries per day.

 In turn, upselling is about reaching existing customers and offering them an opportunity to upgrade the product they have already purchased or to buy a more expensive item.
 The upselling campaign of Spotify is just brilliant.
 Customers clearly see the benefits of the Premium account in comparison with the Free one, and are more likely to upgrade.

 How to Increase Sales Using Machine Learning (cross-selling and up-selling)

 Now, when the difference is absolutely clear, it is time to tell you why to use machine learning algorithms for marketing to boost your sales.
 And what to do to reach such better results with using machine learning for cross-selling and up-selling.